Inotila/by_ino_ati/README.md

 ![an image of the testing done on the app](static/images/like.png)

-I liked the post, inidicated by the black heart.
+I liked the post, indicated by the black heart.

 ![an image of the testing done on the app](static/images/delete.png)

 I then deleted the comment i edited earlier.

-all of these buttons redirected me to the right page and executed exactly what i expected them to do.
+All of these buttons redirected me to the right page and executed exactly what i expected them to do.

-In additon I also had other users test the app, and they all reported that its functions and features all worked as expected.
+In addition, I also had other users test the app, and they all reported that its functions and features all worked as expected.
 They found no broken links or images and all the buttons fired.

 For the mailing list I created a fake user name Max as you will see in the images below max was able to join the mail list and was notified about this success.
 All the button in this form work as expected.